asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 I have exposure to traditional enterprise wide deployed messaging systems (typically JMS based and some AMQP based at later stages).
 Kafka was only experimentational to see if it was a fit-for-purpose tool for the use-cases at hand.
-This blog is a refresher for me - thought will implement a sample use-case and see how to leverage the features mostly from the producer, consumer perspective rather than from the platform perspective; the features that seems out of box when compared to typical messaging systems like say JMS.
+This blog is part of the refresher and my reading through newer messaging technology - Kafka.
+The idea is to implement a sample use-case and to compare and see the features that Kafka brings to the table comparing against typical messaging technologies (JMS).
+The idea is not to list the difference from the Kafka platform and architecture perspective - e.g. distributed, scalable nature; rather it is to list the features that are from the messaging - producer/consumer perspective.

 ### Kafka
-Kafka is a high throughput distributed messaging platform platform typically used as a transport mechanism.
-Note: It does not do any application processing unless you fiddle some using kafka-streams.
+Kafka is a high throughput distributed messaging platform typically used as a transport mechanism.
+Note: It is not used as application processing tool with business rules except on one new add-on with Kafka-Streams.

 ### Typical use-cases for using Kafka
 * Messaging and decoupling systems